-I set off near the Amber Museum, letting the path pull me south.
-The forest smells like pine needles rinsed in salt water, and the run began as a quiet conversation between footsteps and the Baltic breeze.
+I set off near the Amber Museum in Palanga, letting the path pull me south.
+The forest smelled like pine needles rinsed in salt water, and the run began as a quiet conversation between footsteps and the Baltic breeze.

 The route eventually spilled out toward the dunes near Nemirseta, where the forest gives way to open sky.
 The Baltic stretched flat and silver, indifferent to my effort.
 For a moment running felt effortless, right up until the humidity reminded me otherwise.